 By working with more than 2,000 regular yearly volunteers throughout St. Louis County and St. Charles County, Room at the Inn gives these caring people – of more than 15 different faith traditions – a chance to do something real and meaningful to help the homeless.

 Let’s face it: homelessness is a huge problem, and no one person can do much to solve it.
-But any of the volunteers at our host congregations can tell you that one person can make a real difference in the life of a homeless person.
-By making a special dinner, or chatting with a young mother or playing with a child, our volunteers show our homeless clients that they care.
+But our volunteers know that one person can make a real difference in the life of a homeless person.
+By making a special dinner, chatting with a young mother, or playing with a child, our volunteers show our homeless clients that they care.
 That’s an important message at any time, but means even more when you’re at your most vulnerable.

-The flip side of this relationship is that our volunteers come to know homeless people as individuals; they are able to put faces to the issue of homelessness, making it more real, more personal.
+The flip side of this relationship is that our volunteers come to know homeless people as individuals; they are able to put faces to homelessness, making it more real, more personal.
 Our volunteer collaborators are fighting homelessness, but they do it one person at a time.